namebasehq/decentralized-slds/README.md

 Handshake NFT domains will support all valid DNS records via [EIP-1185](https://eips.ethereum.org/EIPS/eip-1185), (e.g. A, TXT, NS, DS, etc.).
 Domain owners can choose to manage their DNS records on-chain, obviating the need for DNSSEC, or delegate to external nameservers like traditional domains.

 DNS resolution from Handshake clients can be accomplished with [HIP-005](https://hsd-dev.org/HIPs/proposals/0005/).
-A new suffix will be required to indicate SLD resolution on chains other than mainnet Ethereum, e.g `._optimism`.
+A new suffix will be required to indicate SLD resolution on chains other than mainnet Ethereum, e.g `._op`.
 For example, with Handshake TLD `.mytld`, using Optimism L2, and contract address `0x000000000000000000000C83f481581f22CCA2A1`, the record would be:

 ```
 mytld.
-3600  IN   NS   0x000000000000000000000C83f481581f22CCA2A1._optimism.
+3600  IN   NS   0x000000000000000000000C83f481581f22CCA2A1._op.
 ```